marekszwed/marekszwed.github.io/README.md

 This is my first serious project :)

-in this project i used my all skills which i learned from course.
+In this project i used my all skills which i learned from course.
 Everything in this project was made by me apart design.

 Technologies which i used: HTML, SASS, JavaScript, Gulp.